 - the encyclopaedic

-Prepare a short, very open 10 minute presentation about the dissertation's initial ideas for the first group meeting.
-This can take any form; a powerpoint, a narrative, a diagram, etc.
+Prepare a short and very open 10-minute presentation about your initial dissertation ideas for the first group meeting.
+This can take any form, for example a powerpoint, a narrative or a diagram.

 - Maurice Blanchot, The Space of Literature, trans. by Ann Smock (Nebraska: University Nebraska Press, 1989)